Acanthophrynus747/desktop-backgrounds/README.md

 # Desktop Backgrounds

 I like to take wildlife photos, and I use my own photos for my desktop background.
-Use as you please as long as you aren't making money (without giving it all to me).
+Use as you please as long as you aren't making money (unless you give it all to me).

 The "all-backgrounds" folder contains all the photos in the collection that are formatted properly for a typical monitor (at least the one I use, 16:9).
 The "my-backgrounds" folder is where I copy the specfic photo or photos I want to use.
 You could also just take whichever ones you want and put them in some other folder.